drewmarsh/amazon-book-cover-grabber/README.md

   - ```0756413710```

 # User Configuration
-While it is not required to change any user settings to use these scripts out-of-the-box, some settings are easily conigurable:
+While it is not required to change any user settings to use these scripts out-of-the-box, some settings are easily configurable:

 ### Shell (.sh) script for Linux/Mac
 ```